ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 * `_site/`: This directory contains the built version of the site.
 You shouldn't create, edit, or delete files in here directly; Jekyll will manage the contents of this directory for you.
 Run `jekyll build` (or `jekyll serve`) to regenerate the built version of the site.

 ## FAQ

-### How do the contents of this repository get mirrored to the BSOE server?

-A cron job on the BSOE server regularly pulls down the contents of the `_site/` directory from this repository and makes them available at https://eis.ucsc.edu.
-As a result, only changes that are made to the `_site/` directory will be reflected on the official version of the site.
-This is why it's important to run `jekyll build` (and commit any resulting changes to the `_site/` directory) before you push an updated version of the site to this repo.

-Including the `_site/` directory in the repository is unusual for a GitHub Pages site, but makes it possible for us to automatically mirror the site to the BSOE server without installing Jekyll there as well.
-We should probably find a better way to go about handling the deploy process in the future.

 ### Why do all the page files start with three dashes, a `title: Some page title` line, and three more dashes?